David Budbill: Career

 His three most recent books of poems are "Tumbling toward the End" (Copper Canyon Press, 2017), Happy Life (Copper Canyon Press, 2011), and While We've Still Got Feet (Copper Canyon Press, 2005).
 His collection of narrative poems, Judevine, was republished in an expanded edition by Chelsea Green Publishing Company in 1999.
+A newly revised edition titled Judevine: A Love Song for a Place and Its People was published in 2025 by Rootstock Publishing.

 His play Judevine, a stage version of his narrative poems, had 65 productions in 22 states since the early 1980s.
 Among Budbill's other plays are Little Acts of Kindness, Thingy World!, Two for Christmas, and his latest, first produced in 2010, A Song for My Father.
 Zen Mountains/Zen Streets and Songs for a Suffering World, both, audio CDs of his poetry, with the music of jazz bassist and composer William Parker and drummer Hamid Drake were released on the Boxholder Records label in 1999 and 2003.
 Inspired by ancient Chinese and Japanese reclusive poets, Budbill kept alive a discourse about his struggles living a simple life in a complex modern time.
 Garrison Keillor read frequently from David's poems on The Writer's Almanac on National Public Radio (NPR).

 Among his honors and prizes were his first Honorary Doctor of Humane Letters from New England College, in Henniker, New Hampshire, in January 2009.
 His other prizes and honors include: a Guggenheim Fellowship in Poetry in 1981, a National Endowment for the Arts Play Writing Fellowship in 1991, The Dorothy Canfield Fisher Children's Book Award in 1980, and The Vermont Arts Council's Walter Cerf Award for Lifetime Achievement in the Arts in 2002.
 In November 2009, Budbill was inducted as a Fellow into the Vermont Academy of Arts and Letters.
 In 2011, he received the Kjell Meling Memorial Award for Distinction in the Arts & Humanities, presented by Pennsylvania State University/Altoona.
 He was also the recipient of a National Endowment for the Arts fellowship in playwriting, a 1982 Guggenheim Fellowship in poetry, and a Dorothy Canfield Fisher Award for fiction.